mbMosman/mbmosman.github.io/_vizmedia/promised-neverland.md

 OK, so going into this blind, I was in for one hell of a surprise.
 Neverland, Peter Pan, cheery things, right?
 Nope, not so much...

 These orphans are being farmed as food for demons.
 Yes, that's a wee spoiler, but you find out in the first episode, so it's not a huge one.
 The show is surprisingly catching, as I was hooked right away at the end of that first episode.
 It's the orphans against Mother as they plot their escape with plot twists gallore.

+The first season ends on a mixed note, but avoids a total cliff hanger ending.
+I appreciate that.
+Rumor has it we will get another season next year.
+I don't think I love it enough to hop into the manga, but would watch more.
+There's definite potential for interesting happenings as the story moves forward.